 Lone Pine Film Festival

 Ever wonder where all those classic Western films were shot?
 The Alabama Hills just west of Lone Pine has been captured in over 400 feature movies.
 So much so that it’s often referred to as “Hollywood’s largest natural back lot”.
-Every year, the Lone Pine Festival celebrates this fact by showcasing movies and their producers, directors, actors and crews who made these films that will entertain for generations to come.
+Every year, the Lone Pine Festival celebrates this by showcasing movies and their producers, directors, actors and crews who made these films that will entertain for generations to come.
 This multi-day event includes screenings, panel discussions, lectures, professional displays and even a guided tour of the area.
-If you’re a film buff or one that wants to be, this is THE event of the year for you.
+If you’re a film buff or want to be one, this is THE event of the year for you.
 For more fall events in and around Bishop, be sure to check out their Fabulous Fall Fun In The Eastern Sierra.

-This “Funtober” festival has undergone many forms over its 26-year history.
+This “Funtober” festival has undergone many forms over its 30-year history.
 But at its core, it’s always been a way to celebrate the fantastic fall weather in the area.
-For the 2018 edition, expect a fantastic selection of local wines, hand-crafted brews and a wide variety of delicious eats from the region’s renowned restaurants and chocolate covered strawberries for dessert.
+For the 2023 edition, expect a fantastic selection of local wines, hand-crafted brews and a wide variety of delicious eats from the region’s renowned restaurants.
+And chocolate covered strawberries for dessert, of course.
 The Oakhurst Fall Festival provides something for everyone with thrilling midway rides for all ages, a Jedi Training for Padawans, an Elvis stage show, character meet ‘n greets, a Where’s Woody Scavenger Hunt, lots of vendors, and live entertainment each day.
 It’s a great way to enjoy the gorgeous fall weather in a beautiful park setting in the town of Oakhurst.

 Even though the summer crowds have waned, it doesn’t mean the fun has stopped.
 Instead, this is THE time to visit the High Sierra.
-It’s the season for local’s AND visitors alike to enjoy the peace, tranquility and numerous fall festivals of the High Sierra.
+The season for local’s AND visitors alike to enjoy the peace, tranquility and numerous fall festivals of the High Sierra.